malrepos/keystrole_practice_mal/README.md

-# keystrole_practice
+# Increase your speed for code syntax

-Game to practice coding syntax typing
+Game to practice your keystoke for uncommon characters

+Designed to increase speed and efficiency when learning to program.